desmos-labs/desmos-contracts/docs/architecture/adr-001-poap-contract.md

 ```

 * The `creator` field identifies the address of the event's creator;
-* The `admin` field identifies an optional admin for the contract, if not specified, the creator is the admin;
 * The `start_time` identifies the start time of the event;
 * The `end_time` identifies the end time of the event;
 * The `per_address_limit` identifies the max num of tokens that can be minted by an address;